-Recovery from alcohol and drug addiction is a process that begins with the addict’s willingness to take responsibility for the choices that have fueled his/her disease.
+Recovery from alcohol and drug addiction begins with the person’s willingness to take responsibility for the choices that have fueled their disease.

-The step by step journey to recovery deconstructs the addict’s distorted thinking and allows the addict to envision a life free of alcohol and drugs.
+The step by step journey to recovery deconstructs distorted thinking and allows the person to envision a life free of alcohol and drugs.

 Sober Living Programs Provide a Safe Place to Assimilate Back into the Community

-A well managed sober living program provides a structured, safe and alcohol/drug-free environment in a recovery-friendly community.
-It supports the addict’s transition from treatment to the community-at-large by designing an itinerary for him/her to work the 12-Steps, accept responsibility in a household, and contribute to a community.
-In a nutshell, sober living programs kick start the recovering addict’s new life as a sober person.
+A well managed sober living program provides a structured, safe, and alcohol/drug-free environment in a recovery-friendly community.
+It supports the person’s transition from treatment to the community-at-large by designing an itinerary for them to work the 12-Steps, accept responsibility in a household, and contribute to a community.
+In a nutshell, sober living programs kick start the recovering person’s new life in sobriety.

 The benefits of sober living programs rest in the client’s willingness to comply with the rules and requirements agreed upon by each resident.
 The disease of addiction is unlike other chronic diseases that can be managed with medications or an array of other medical interventions.
-The addict’s choices and daily re-commitment to sobriety are the means by which he attains and maintains recovery.
-His experience with recovery is as tentative or well- grounded as he makes it.
+The person’s choices and daily re-commitment to sobriety are the means by which they attain and maintain recovery.
+The experience with recovery is as tentative or well-grounded as the individual makes it.
 Abstinence, participation in group activities, performing household chores, and working a part-time job are typical and non-negotiable items in sober living contracts.
 The success of individual sober living programs is measured by the integrity of its staff, the successful identification and elimination of anyone or anything that jeopardizes the sobriety of residents, and the assimilation of residents into the neighboring community.

 There are Also Hidden Benefits of Sober Living Programs